Chinese Cross-Border Gold Trade Rules

 By loosening the rules for enterprises to import non-standard gold into the Chinese domestic gold market the PBOC has helped Chinese mining companies to strive for more overseas acquisitions.

 Above is the License form that banks have to submit for every gold import batch.
 Being able to apply for the License does not grant unlimited permission to import gold into the Chinese domestic gold market – from abroad or CSSAs – as for every shipment a stamp from the PBOC is needed.
 This policy is referred to as “one batch one License".
 In the Measures it’s stated:

 There shall be one Import and Export License of the People’s Bank of China for Gold and Gold Products for each batch of product and the License shall be used within 40 work days since the issuing date.

 Gold export from the Chinese domestic market is prohibited by the PBOC (banks won’t get a License), except for golden Panda coins.
 The reason the Measures mention export is because if the PBOC would ever change its policy in allowing gold export from the Chinese domestic market it doesn’t need to rewrite the laws.
-Currently, if one of the fifteen banks (or Zijin Mining) will submit a request at the PBOC for an export License it will be rejected.
+Currently, if one of the thirteen banks (or Zijin Mining) will submit a request at the PBOC for an export License it will be rejected.
 This is the reason SGE bars are rarely seen outside China.
 The SGE system operates in the Chinese domestic gold market and thus bars withdrawn from the SGE vaults are prohibited form being exported.